sensu/sensu-docs/content/sensu-go/5.2/getting-started/faq.md

 Yes, as long as the port requirements described above are met, a single Sensu backend can monitor Sensu agents at multiple sites.

+> Is it possible to use Uchiwa with Sensu Go?

+Due to Sensu Go's implementation, it is not possible to use Uchiwa with Sensu Go.
+Sensu Go does have a [built-in dashboard][29] that you can use to visually interact with your Sensu Go deployment.

 [1]: ../platforms
 [2]: ../../installation/install-sensu
 [3]: https://blog.sensu.io/sensu-go-is-here